 What if I need to use a headset for hearing assistance?
 How are they being cleaned?

 Headsets will be available to loan as usual.
 They are sanitised after each use and provided to you in a sealed packet.
 Simply ask one of our staff members at the check-in Welcome Desk as you enter Southbank Theatre.

 Will the water fountains be available to use?

 The water tap will be available to fill disposable cups and water bottles, however the water bubbler is currently not operating.

 Our front of house attendants will be waiting to greet you at the Southbank Blvd main entrance.
 The Dodd St side entrance is currently closed to restrict traffic flow through the foyers.

-Audiences will be required to check-in on arrival using the QR code supplied by the Department of Health and Human Services.
-Please have your mobile phone ready for our staff to assist you, and we recommend downloading the Services Victoria app before you arrive.
+Audiences will be required to check-in on arrival using the QR code supplied by the Victorian Government.
+Please have your mobile phone ready for our staff to assist you.
+We recommend downloading the Services Victoria app before you arrive.